-Next: Editing %# notation Prev: Static region for typesetting Up: %#notation
+Next: Controlling which command to invoke Prev: Static region for typesetting Up: %#notation

 Lpr format is specified by three Lisp variables.
 Here are the default